issacdowling/Single-GPU-Passthrough-VM/README.md

 ### Anticheat
 If you want this VM to be compatible with the most annoying Anti-VM games, go to virt-manager, then the CPU section.
-Untick "copy host configuration", then set the model to "host-passthrough".
+Untick "copy host configuration", then set the model to "host-model".
 Then, boot the VM, and just go to "Turn windows features on or off", and enable Hyper-V. There's a good reason not to have this enabled if you don't absolutely need it, since CPU performance takes a large hit, however this will allow you to bypass *most but not all* VM detection